r-fine/gbpl-portal/docs/index.rst

 ..
-Geniemode Portal documentation master file, created by sphinx-quickstart.
+Geniemode Attendance documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Geniemode Portal's documentation!
+Welcome to Geniemode Attendance's documentation!
 ======================================================================

 .. toctree::